 Supplementary Planning Guidance (SPG) prepared before 2004 does not have the same status as a supplementary planning document (SPD) prepared under the current development planning system, which when adopted, forms part of the LDF.
-However, where it can be demonstrated that existing SPG is linked to a "saved" UDP policy, and has gone through a process similar to that required for SPDs, it can still be a "material consideration" for relevant planning applications.
+However, where it can be demonstrated that existing SPG is linked to a 'saved' UDP policy, and has gone through a process similar to that required for SPDs, it can still be a 'material consideration' for relevant planning applications.

 In Walsall, the general principles for the preparation of SPG under the previous development plan system were that the SPG should accord with policies of the Walsall UDP, and that the SPG was approved by the Council after a period of public consultation.
-Therefore, where previously prepared SPG is still linked to a saved UDP policy and remains relevant, it will still have the status of a "material consideration."
+Therefore, where previously prepared SPG is still linked to a saved UDP policy and remains relevant, it will still have the status of a 'material consideration'"

 The following table lists the existing SPG that is still in place, with references to the UDP policies it supports.
-However, it is recognised that some of the SPG is now out-of-date, for example, where sites covered by development briefs have been developed.
-The Council is therefore proposing to carry out a review of existing SPG as part of the forthcoming SPD review, with a view to abandoning obsolete guidance.
+However, it is recognised that some of the SPG is now out-of-date, for example, where sites covered by development briefs have been developed or where policies or legislation have changed.
+If resources allow, the Council will carry out a review of existing SPG as well as SPDs, with a view to cancelling obsolete guidance.